What is sudden cardiac arrest (SCA)?

 - Are Black or African American, especially if you have other conditions such as diabetes, high blood pressure, heart failure, or chronic kidney disease

-- A personal or family history of SCA or inherited disorders that can cause arrhythmia
+- Have a personal or family history of SCA or inherited disorders that can cause arrhythmia

 What are the symptoms of sudden cardiac arrest (SCA)?